2017 NBA All-Star Game Starters Announced: Eastern And Western Conference Selections Include Two Major Snubs

-On Thursday, the 2017 NBA All-Star Game starters were announced on television, showcasing the ten starting players for the Eastern and Western Conference squads.
+On Thursday, the 2017 NBA All-Star Game starters were announced on television, showcasing the 10 starting players for the Eastern and Western Conference squads.
 Among the lineups are plenty of fan favorites on both sides, but also two major snubs, both of which came at the point guard position.
 However, since the starting lineups are based on the fan voting, it may not be as big of a surprise.
 So which players will be suiting up and starting in the 2017 NBA All-Star Game when it arrives next month?

 According to an ESPN report, Russell Westbrook was left out of the starters for the Western Conference starters in this year’s All-Star Game.
-The Oklahoma City Thunder guard has been racking up triple-doubles like no player in NBA history but didn’t receive enough of the popular vote to start.
+The Oklahoma City Thunder guard has been racking up triple-doubles like no player in NBA history, but didn’t receive enough of the popular vote to start.
 Instead, the West’s frontcourt will consist of Golden State Warriors guard Stephen Curry and Westbrook’s former teammate, James Harden, who is now with the Houston Rockets.

 Joining Curry and Harden for the West’s starters will be Kawhi Leonard of the San Antonio Spurs, Anthony Davis of the New Orleans Pelicans, and Kevin Durant of the Warriors.
 As it stands, the Warriors own a league-best record of 36-6, while the San Antonio Spurs are 32-19.
 Oklahoma City is still a factor in the playoff picture near the season’s midway point, with a record of 25-19 placing them in the No. 7 spot right now for the Western Conference standings.